asd854026/Final-Individual-Project/README.md

 Do students' perceptions of their weight reflect their actual BMI percentile?

-## Dataset

-This project uses the `YRBS_2007.csv` dataset provided for the final individual statistics project.
-The dataset contains 14,041 student survey records and 103 variables related to student demographics, behaviors, health measures, and survey design fields.

 ## Variables

 - `PerceptionOfWeight`: categorical explanatory variable coded from 1 to 5.